TDI's Unique 360˚ Consulting Approach and Team Composition:

 As a marketer and business development manager, Annabel’s focus is on the promotion of businesses and brands with a commitment to sustainability and innovative design.
 She is experienced in both business and consumer marketing.

 As UK Business Development and Communications Manager for Hyder Consulting (now Arcadis), her remit covered all internal and external communications for the Environment, Transportation and Land Development sectors.
-Annabel was a founder member of Hyder's sustainability working group and co-developed the Hyder Heartbeat, a toolkit approach to quantifying the social and environmental impacts of major infrastructure projects.
-Consultancy clients have included Grand Designs Live, Icon magazine and the artist and designer Daniel Chadwick, for whom she managed relationships with international galleries, collectors and luxury brand retailers.
-In 2014 she received a D&AD award for her communications work on Chadwick's commercial output.
+Annabel was a founder member of Hyder's sustainability working group and co-developed the Hyder Heartbeat, a toolkit approach to quantifying and mitigating the social and environmental impacts of major infrastructure projects.

 A specialist in live events production and thought leadership positioning, Annabel has secured many high-profile engagements and cross-media opportunities for clients.
 She enjoys working closely with creative communications teams to identify, refine and disseminate sustainability messaging for businesses and brands alike.

-Annabel is responsible for client communications, contract management and press and PR.
+Annabel is responsible for external communications, contract management and press and PR.

 Sebastián Perez MBA